vexide/internal-documentation/src/README.md

 # Overview

-Pros-rs internal documentation includes information for first time contributors, technical details about features we want to implement, technical explanations of already implemented features, current priorities, and more.
+vexide internal documentation includes information for first time contributors, technical details about features we want to implement, technical explanations of already implemented features, current priorities, and more.